iAmKankan/MachineLearning_With_Python/Decision Tree/README.md

 # Decision tree

 ## Definition
+* **A decision tree is a type of supervised learning algorithm that can be used in classification as well as regressor problems.
+The input to a decision tree can be both continuous as well as categorical.
+The decision tree works on an if-then statement.
+Decision tree tries to solve a problem by using tree representation (Node and Leaf)**

 * Graphical representation of all possible solution to a decision.
 * Decision are based on some conditions.
 * Decision mede can be easily explained.